Meet the guerrilla gardeners of Europe. Their form of climate activism transforms neighbourhoods and brings local communities together.

 Climate activism has become increasingly synonymous with rebellion.
-International groups like Zero Hour and Extinction Rebellion create images of huge crowds of people protesting and raising awareness about the climate crisis.
+International groups like Zero Hour and Extinction Rebellion summon huge crowds of protestors and find headline-baiting ways to express their anger.

 But what if there was a way to advocate for the environment in your local neighbourhood through small, everyday actions?

 Guerrilla gardening is the act of cultivating plants in a public place, usually in a spot that is not otherwise being cared for, often with the aim of improving the surroundings and protecting the environment.
 It has a range of benefits from improving biodiversity to helping to keep temperatures low.

 Jenny van Gestel, coordinator of Guerrilla Gardeners NL, explains how transforming one street can have a far-reaching impact on the environment.

 Many people assume that guerrilla gardening is illegal - and sometimes it is.
 For Ellen Miles, climate activist and founder of social enterprise Dream Green, guerrilla gardening is definitely an anarchic form of protest.

 “It’s direct action against nature deprivation and depletion - highlighting the issue of biophobic urbanisation while fighting it,” explains Ellen.

 “It’s fighting for people, plants, and the planet by taking action into your own hands.
 It’s anarchic, in the purest sense, and is challenging the status quo of what we’ve been taught cities should look like, and who can have the power and right to shape them.”

 But it doesn’t have to be illicit activity.
 Part of Jenny’s work with Guerrilla Gardeners NL is to reassure people that there are ways to take part in this form of activism legally, even with the blessing of local authorities.